 Ambergris is a fragrant substance that has been shrouded in a veil of mystery for a very long time due to its physical characteristics and unknown origin.
-With the development of science, ambergris’ unknown origin was figured out and the “floating gold” finally had a meaning.
-Although at the beginning, it was believed that ambergris or gray amber is solidified sea foam or bird excrement, the truth is different, although not so different as we are still in the sphere of organic substance of animal origin.
-Ambergris is sperm whale (Physeter Macrocephalus) vomit.
+With the development of science, an unknown origin was figured out and the “floating gold” finally had meaning.
+Although in the beginning, it was believed that ambergris or gray amber is solidified seafoam or bird excrement, the truth is different, although not so different as we are still in the sphere of the organic substance of animal origin.
+Ambergris is a sperm whale (Physeter Macrocephalus) vomit.

 As sperm whales are to be found everywhere so can ambergris be found on any shore and make its founder rich.
-However, shores of Sumatra, China, Japan, Brazi, Madagascar, Africa and Sicily are the richest.
-Aside from sperm whale, other whales also produce ambergris such as Pygmy Sperm Whale (Kogia breviceps) and Dwarf Sperm Whale (Kogia sima) that also feed on squids.
+However, the shores of Sumatra, China, Japan, Brazi, Madagascar, Africa, and Sicily are the richest.
+Aside from sperm whales, other whales also produce it, such as Pygmy Sperm Whale (Kogia breviceps) and Dwarf Sperm Whale (Kogia sima) that also feed on squids.

 Ambergris’ quality is judged by its color.
-The most quality ambergris is the one that was the longest in the sea and is usually white with a high percentage of ambrein, scent free alcohol that is added in the perfume as a fixative to make it lasting.
-The color can vary from white to black, black being least desirable, with various shades of gray and yellow.
-Although it is primarily used in the perfume industry, early Arab civilizations used is under the name anbar to treat many conditions from stimulation of sexual desire to treatments of heart and brain.
+The most quality ambergris is the one that was the longest in the sea and is usually white with a high percentage of ambrein, scent-free alcohol that is added in the perfume as a fixative to make it lasting.
+The color can vary from white to black, black being the least desirable, with various shades of gray and yellow.
+Although it is primarily used in the perfume industry, early Arab civilizations used it under the name anbar to treat many conditions from stimulation of sexual desire to treatments of heart and brain.

 If you like my writings, you can support my blog by donating via PayPal (email@example.com) or by sharing this article on Facebook/Email with your perfume-loving friends.
 Thank you, Igor.